Vashti259/Datafun-07-ml/README.md

 Windows terminal installs vinv py -m venv.venv Activate venv virtual environment ./.venv/script/activate.ps1

-## Dependencies for Project
+## Dependencies for Project terminal in VSCode
-Add Python tools to build the project import pandas as pd import numpy as np
+Add Python tools to build the project
+** import pandas as pd
+import numpy as np
 Import matplotlib as plt
+Import Seaborn as sns

 ## Freeze Dependencies
 others can recreate this project on their machine